-Written Standard Operating Procedures (SOPs) and Standard Administrative Procedures (SAPs) are developed to identify specific action steps, schedules, resources, and responsibilities for implementing the six (6) minimum measures for controlling pollution sources.
-Written procedures can be free standing, or where appropriate, integrated into the SWMP.
+Written Standard Operating Procedures (SOPs) and Standard Administrative Procedures (SAPs) have been developed to identify specific action steps, schedules, resources, and responsibilities for implementing the six (6) minimum measures for controlling pollution sources.
+Written procedures can be free standing, or where appropriate, integrated into the Stormwater Plan.
 They adhere to a standard format and include an approval page and revision history.
-SOPs are also available for inclusion in SWPPPs for facilities and are made available to staff for dissemination as appropriate for vehicle washing, fueling, etc. These SOPs also follow a standard format but do not typically include an approval page or revision history.
+SOPs are included in the SWPPPs for facilities when applicable and are made available to staff for dissemination as appropriate for vehicle washing, fueling, etc. These SOPs also follow a standard format but do not typically include an approval page or revision history.